stroblme/natLight/README.md

 print natLight.getColor('hsv')
 ```

-E.g. you can acces the values via:
+E.g. you can access the values via:

 ```python
 import natLight